-Physical Misconduct does not include conduct reasonably accepted as part of sport.
+Physical Misconduct does not include coaching techniques and behaviors that are professionally accepted.
 For example, athletes may kick and hit each other during a karate tournament, but not during a swim meet.

-EXAMPLES OF PHYSICAL MISCONDUCT

-Throwing sports equipment at a child

-• Keeping kids from hydrating adequately
+EXAMPLES OF PHYSICAL MISCONDUCT Throwing sports equipment at a child Keeping kids from hydrating adequately